The Lake Myvatn area is undoubtedly the diamond of North Iceland.

 Since I live in the area I have the opportunity to bring my guests to the old farm I grew up at, to meet the locals in their natural environment, far from tourists 🙂 My friends live there now are are running their own dog sledding service, and offer something called “Siberian Husky Kennel Visit” along with the dog sledding.
 Please check out their website here: http://snowdogs.is/

-In the Winter time, this tour can also be suitable as a Northern Lights tour, the area is excellent to view the Northern Lights and it’s really a Winter Wonderland.
+In the Winter time, this tour can also be suitable as a Northern Lights excursion, the area is excellent to view the Northern Lights and it’s really a Winter Wonderland.

 - This is a private tour and is all year around – daily on request, reservation required.

-- Departures are optional: Pick up in Laugar, Húsavík or the Mývatn area.
-Pick up in Akureyri area is also an option.
+- Departures are optional: Pick up in Laugar, Akureyri, Húsavík or the Mývatn area.

 - Departure time is on request and the duration of the tour is variable, as it is always tailor made.

 - Included is fully guided tour and transportation.